mcrumm/phoenix_profiler/README.md

   phoenix_profiler: [profiler: MyAppWeb.Profiler]
 ```

-Additional web configuration is done on the Endpoint.
+All web configuration is done inside the `:phoenix_profiler` key on the endpoint.

 The following options are available:

+* `:profiler` - The name of the profiler.
+This option is required.

 * `:profiler_link_base` - The base path for generating links
   on the toolbar.
 Defaults to `"/dashboard/_profiler"`.